Home » Credit Card Fees Explained

 Another example of how this works in the real world might be the following, more common with E-Commerce:

 Your customer purchases goods off your website worth $100.
 He types in his American Express or MasterCard, which your processor charges you 2.39% plus $0.35 cents plus dues and assessments.

 Therefore, your total fees would be

 Your grand total would be $2.86 in fees, leaving you with $97.14 to be transferred into your account.

 As you can see, it does not always matter what pricing plan you are on to get the lowest rate.
-Which is why we are here to help!
+This is why we are here to help!

-If you have questions about what fees you should agree to for accepting credit cards, or need to compare quotes on a merchant account, call us today at at 1-800-570-1347.
+If you have questions about what fees you should agree to for accepting credit cards, or need to compare quotes on a merchant account, call us today at 1-800-570-1347.